Backlash (2005): Storylines

 The pay-per-view event featured the buildup of a rivalry among two tag teams, Shawn Michaels and Hulk Hogan versus Muhammad Hassan and Daivari.
 The night after WrestleMania, Michaels thanked the fans for their support towards him, despite Michaels losing at the event.
 Michaels continued, but was interrupted by Hassan and Daivari.
 Michaels, however, was in no mood to listen to Hassan's comments regarding Michaels' loss.
 As a result, Michaels slapped Hassan, which led to Hassan and Daivari to attack Michaels, leaving him unconscious in the ring.
 The following week, Michaels approached authority figure Eric Bischoff and demanded a handicap match with Hassan and Daivari.
 Bischoff refused to schedule the match, but informed Michaels to find a partner and he would grant him the match.
 Michaels then made a plea for Hulk Hogan to come back and team with him.
 On the April 18 episode of Raw, Hassan again led an attack on Michaels until Hogan appeared to save Michaels and accept his offer.

-Another preliminary match was between Edge versus Chris Benoit in a Last Man Standing Match.
+Another preliminary match was between Edge versus Chris Benoit in a Last Man Standing match.
 At WrestleMania, Edge won the first ever Money in the Bank ladder match, gaining himself a contract that gave him a shot at the World Heavyweight Championship within one year.
 On the April 4 episode of Raw, Edge chose not to use his contract that night, deciding to wait until the right opportunity.
 When Edge declined to force Batista into a title defense, Eric Bischoff scheduled Edge in a match against Chris Benoit.
 Benoit won the match by pinfall after performing a roll-up.
 After the match, Edge attacked Benoit's injured arm with a steel chair.
 Two weeks later, Benoit and Edge faced off in another match, in which ended in a no-contest, leading to Bischoff to book the Last Man Standing match for Backlash.
-Other feuds that received less promotion and culminated into matches at Backlash include WWE Intercontinental Champion Shelton Benjamin versus Chris Jericho for the title, William Regal and Tajiri versus Rosey and The Hurricane versus The Heart Throbs (Antonio Thomas and Romeo Roselli) versus La Résistance (Sylvain Grenier and Robért Conway) in a tag team turmoil match for the World Tag Team Championship, and a singles match between Kane (accompanied by Lita) versus Viscera (accompanied with Trish Stratus).
+Other feuds that received less promotion and culminated into matches at Backlash include WWE Intercontinental Champion Shelton Benjamin versus Chris Jericho for the title, William Regal and Tajiri versus Rosey and The Hurricane versus The Heart Throbs (Antonio Thomas and Romeo Roselli) versus La Résistance (Sylvain Grenier and Robért Conway) in a tag team turmoil match for the World Tag Team Championship, and a singles match between Kane (accompanied by Lita) versus Viscera (accompanied by Trish Stratus).